Local SEO is a search engine optimization tactic that lets you reach customers based on location.

 If a visitor cannot find the name of their town, county, or state, they will discount you as a potential vendor automatically.

-If you have standalone service area pages (like IMPACT client, Litchfield Builders, for example), make sure they are optimized for area-specific keywords such as the zip code, town name, or major landmarks.
+If you have standalone service area pages, make sure they are optimized for area-specific keywords such as the zip code, town name, or major landmarks.

 If there are regions you don't serve, it might make sense to include those as well, especially if you've received inquiries for those areas.